yxbh/govhack-2017-team206-project206/README.md

 # Avoid your next speeding fine 🚔🎥🏎️⏩️💸

-Simply time in where you want to go and we'll give you directions with the least probability of
+Simply type in where you want to go and we'll give you directions with the least probability of getting a speeding ticket based on the amount of fines handed out for particular roads!

 # License